Up-to-date Norway stats: Discover the statistics, facts and figures that help to explain and provide context about Norwegian life in 2021.

 Stats on families in Norway

-At just 1.56, the fertility rate in Norway in 2018 was the lowest since records began.
-The post-war baby boom hit its height in 1961 when the fertility rate hit 1961.
+At just 1.53, the fertility rate in Norway in 2020 was the lowest since records began.
+The post-war baby boom hit its height in 1961.
 But after the early 1960s, the rate began to drop sharply.

-The recent fall in birth rate is mirrored across Norway, and in fact there are many European countries with a lower rate right now.
+The recent fall in birth rate is mirrored across the Nordic region, and in fact there are many European countries with a lower rate right now.
 These include Germany, Finland, Portugal, Italy and Spain.

-An interesting related stat is that the average age of a mother when giving birth is much later than it used to be.
+An interesting related stat is that the average age of a mother when giving birth is much older than it used to be.
 Since the 1970s, the average age has increased by around five years.
-The average age of a mother giving birth for the first time is 29.5 years, with 31.1 years being the overall average.

 Life expectancy stats in Norway